 This radiation was detected in visible light by the HiPERCAM instrument on the Gran Telescopio Canarias (La Palma, Canary Islands) and in X-rays by NASA’s NICER observatory aboard the International Space Station.

 The black hole system studied is named MAXI J1820+070, and was first discovered in early 2018.
 It is only about 10,000 lightyears away, in our own Milky Way.
-It has the mass of about 7 Suns, with this collapsed down to a region of space smaller than the City of London.
+It has a mass of about 7 Suns, with this collapsed down to a region of space smaller than the City of London.

 Investigating these systems is usually very difficult, as their distances make them too faint and too small to see — not even using the Event Horizon Telescope, which recently took a picture of the black hole at the center of the galaxy M87.
 The HiPERCAM and NICER instruments, however, let the researchers record ‘movies’ of the changing light from the system at over three hundred frames per second, capturing violent ‘crackling’ and ‘flaring’ of visible and X-ray light.